shayantabrizi/retrieval-tools/readme.txt

 Disclaimer:
 We really appreciate bug reports and any suggestions for improving the algorithm.
 Please contact us via email at shayantabrizi [at] gmail [D.o.T] com.

-Some codes may be written by or based on codes of Ms. Marjan Azimi.
+Some codes may have been written by or have been based on codes of Ms. Marjan Azimi.

 usage:
 	See tutorial.pdf for the instructions on how to use the codes.